MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 If your CyberArk® Central Credential Provider (CCP) isn't set up, complete the following actions:

 1. Install the Central Credential Provider (CCP).
-You can retrieve instructions here.
+Learn more at https://docs.cyberark.com/credential-providers/latest/en/Content/CCP/CCP-Installation.htm.
 1. Ensure that your machines can communicate with the CyberArk® server.
 1. Allow https connections to contact the CCP AIMWebService.